Data Driven Web Design: How to Build Better-Performing B2B Websites

 • Could the CTA annoy the visitor? > Certain types of CTAs, such as pop-ups, may annoy a site user enough to cause them to leave the site, especially if they cannot “x” out the CTA or must take a conversion action to make it disappear.

 • Is it easy to read and interact with the CTA button? > A CTA that blends in too much with the surrounding page (such as one with similar colors or hard to read font) offers poor UX.
-A CTA button that is very large in relation to the page can seem overly aggressive, while a very small CTA button is harder to see and click.

 short form with large cta buttonA large CTA button with rounded edges; Source: X-Centric